simplicity-js/simplicity/.github/DOCUMENTATION.md

 </details>

 ## Introduction
-Simplicity (SimplicityJS) is a framework for building efficient, scalable Node.js applications.
+Simplicity (SimplicityJS) is a simple, easy to learn, framework for building efficient
+and scalable Node.js applications.
 Whether you are building server-side REST APIs that serve SPA applications on the browser or you want to build traditional full-stack applications with backend templating engines, Simplicity has you covered.